MicroStrategy/embedding-sdk-docs/docs/config.md

 1. Ensure your Tomcat is configured to support HTTPS.
 1. Restart Tomcat.

-For more information, see [Chrome v80 Cookie Behavior and the Impact on MicroStrategy Deployments](https://community.microstrategy.com/s/article/Chrome-v80-Cookie-Behavior-and-the-impact-on-MicroStrategy-Deployments?language=en_US).
+For more information, see [Chrome v80 Cookie Behavior and the Impact on Strategy Deployments](https://community.microstrategy.com/s/article/Chrome-v80-Cookie-Behavior-and-the-impact-on-Strategy-Deployments?language=en_US).

 ## The Partitioned Cookie Change